OWASP/www-chapter-vignan-institute-of-information-technology/index.md

 ## WHAT WE DO?

-We as a team of OWASP VIIT student chapter have successfully been organising hackathons,tech-talks,workshops,coding nights and blind coding.We cluster all the students having great ease towards creative learning,developing technical skills,upgrading innovative learning which help in developing the nation as well as overseas.
-Our team help you in obtaining new technical skills through the inputs gained in past endeavours.Being a part of this club,you will be able to develop your managerial skills that are crucial and can gain knowledge on new-age technologies.
+We as a team of OWASP VIIT student chapter have successfully been organising hackathons,tech-talks,workshops,coding nights and blind coding.We cluster all the students having great ease towards creative learning, developing technical skills, upgrading innovative learning which help in developing the nation as well as overseas.
+Our team help you in obtaining new technical skills through the inputs gained in past endeavours.Being a part of this club, you will be able to develop your managerial skills that are crucial and can gain knowledge on new-age technologies.

 ## FURTHER MEETUPS